core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
 After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages, for which it SHALL be 0.01 (GET) for registrations and 2.05 (Content) for notifications ({{RFC7641}}).
 The exception allows OSCOAP to be compliant with the Observe processing in OSCOAP-unaware proxies.

-The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code in the plaintext of the COSE object into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code of the Plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.

-The other CoAP header fields are Unprotected.
-The sending endpoint SHALL include all other header fields of the original message in the header of the OSCOAP message.
-The receiving endpoint SHALL include the header fields from the OSCOAP message to the header of the decrypted CoAP message.
+The other CoAP header fields are Unprotected (Class U).
+The sending endpoint SHALL write all other header fields of the original message into the header of the OSCOAP message.
+The receiving endpoint SHALL write the header fields from the received OSCOAP message into the header of the decrypted CoAP message.

 # The COSE Object {#cose-object}